avraham-bernstein/avraham-bernstein.github.io/index.html.md

 <p>
 <details markdown="1"><summary>2) The scientific evidence for divine creation, according to the [Ramban's (c.
 1250 CE)](https://en.wikipedia.org/wiki/Nachmanides) commentary on the first chapter of the book of [Genesis](https://en.wikipedia.org/wiki/Book_of_Genesis), [Gerald Schroeder's book "Genesis and the Big Bang" ](https://www.amazon.com/Genesis-Big-Bang-Discovery-Harmony/dp/0553354132), and [Nathan Aviezer's book "In the Beginning: Biblical Creation and Science"](https://ktav.com/products/in-the-beginning)</summary>
 <p>
 About 800 years ago the _Ramban_ described the ancient Rabbinic tradition that the only thing that [HaShem]( https://www.myjewishlearning.com/article/hashem/ ) actually created _ex nihilo_ were atomic particles (Greek: _Hyla_, Hebrew: _Tohu VeBohu_) which were used to subsequently form all other elements in the universe including stars, planets, plants, animals, and Man, etc. _HaShem_ compressed this chaotic mass of particles into a dark object the size of a mustard seed for an unknown period of time.
 Creation began when _HaShem_ caused this object to explode, scattering the particles throughout the universe, and then light appeared.
-This is identical to the description of the "Big Bang" theory that is now accepted by all modern astrophysicist cosmologists since the past 60 years.
+This is identical to the description of the "Big Bang" theory that is now accepted by all modern astrophysicist cosmologists for the past 60 years.
 </p><p>
 The _Ramban_ refers to each "day" of creation as an _epoch_ (Hebrew: _Tekufa_).
 On each new day _HaShem_ injected massive changes into the universe.
 Darwinian "evolutionary" theory cannot account for the explosive changes in life after each new day.
 Each new day increased the "order" in the universe, i.e. reduced _entropy_.
 The Hebrew expression [and it was evening and it was morning (Gen. 1:5)]( https://mechon-mamre.org/p/pt/pt0101.htm ) (Hebrew: _Vayehi Erev Vayehi Voker_) that closes each day of creation alludes to this increase in order.
 The _Ramban_ states that the root meaning of the word "evening" (Hebrew: _Erev_) is derived from the Hebrew _Ta'arovet_ (English: "an unordered mixture"), while the word "morning" (Hebrew: _Boker_) is derived from the Hebrew _Mevukar_ (English: "ordered").
 </p><p>